0RaMsY0/MusBleep/README.md

 Musbleep requires the following to get started:

 * Python 3.10+ - programming language used to build the application
-* Pynecone - library used for audio processing
+* Pynecone - library used for building the Front-End
 * FastAPI - web framework used to build the API
 * whisper-timestamped - library used for timestamping audio files
 * Linux OS (Ubuntu, Kali Linux, Arch) - operating system required to run the application